Vitality Stadium in Bournemouth, home of AFC Bournemouth

 Search hotels near the Vitality Stadium

-The stadium is in a residential area with limited immediate hotel options.
-Most visitors stay in Bournemouth town centre or along the seafront.
+The stadium is in a quietly residential area with limited immediate hotel options — most visitors stay in Bournemouth town centre (20-25 minutes walk) or along the seafront.

 Queens Park Hotel (0.5 km)

-Luxury cliff-top hotel with stunning sea views, pool, and excellent facilities.
-Perfect for combining football with a seaside break.
+Luxury cliff-top hotel with stunning sea views, pool, spa, and excellent restaurants.
+Bournemouth's premier luxury hotel and the obvious choice for combining matchday football with a south-coast luxury break.
+A 20-minute walk or £8-10 taxi to the Vitality.

 Our Recommendation